-By now you’re going to be tired off all the standing and walking, and if it’s a hot day, you’ll be ready for a place to sit.
+By now you’re going to be tired of all the standing and walking, and if it’s a hot day, you’ll be ready for a place to sit.

-By now things should be stirring over on the back 9, so I’d grab lunch, a cold drink and go head to one of the grandstands on the 13th green/14th tee.
+At this point, things should be cranking on the back 9, so I’d grab lunch, a cold drink and go head to one of the grandstands on the 13th green/14th tee.